"Yoga Retreats Are Too Advanced for Me" and Other Myths, Busted

 Now, this is very different from the inequity in our culture making the cost of a yoga retreat prohibitive to most people.
 If you are struggling to pay basic bills, there may be scholarships, or this may not be the right time for you to go on a yoga retreat.

-If your circumstances are more comfortable right now, your mindset might be getting in the way of your wellness.
+If your circumstances are more comfortable right now, your mindset might be getting in the way of your wellbeing.
 Ask yourself, "Is this about a need to justify investing in my wellbeing, or is the cost really prohibitive?"
 Yoga retreats come in many price ranges, and if you can afford a vacation you can probably afford it.
 Your mindset about your self-worth might be getting in your way.
 You're not alone, this is very real and one of the hardest hurdles to overcome in our capitalist culture.

 It may help to remind yourself that your loved ones deserve the most fulfilled, grounded and relaxed version of you.
 Imagine what would happen to them if you burned out and were unable to continue in your responsibilities.
 Going on a yoga retreat is not a selfish act.